Artificial Intelligence (AI) and the GDPR - Part one

 - How individuals can exercise their “right to obtain human intervention” (unless a clear exception applies) (GDPR Recital 71); and

 - How individuals can express their point of view and obtain “an explanation of the decisions reached” and, how they can “challenge that decision.”
 (GDPR Recital 71).

 In order to avoid the ‘computer says no’ effect and, to meet their data protection requirements, organisations need to plan the implementation of new AI technologies carefully with a specific focus on protecting individual rights.
 Through our ongoing AI and Data Protection blog series, PwC will be analysing compliance and rights issues in further detail and, identifying some practical steps that organisations can take to ensure these considerations are built into their processes.

 We are on the Journey to Code.
-If you would like to find out more about how PwC can help with your GDPR compliance when developing new AI technologies then please contact Emily Sheen, Ningxin Xie or Stewart Room.
+If you would like to find out more about how PwC can help with your GDPR compliance when developing new AI technologies then please contact Emily Sheen or Ningxin Xie.
 Please stay tuned for the second part of this blog post.